• Home

 Clinical Prevention and Population Health Skills

 Throughout my time in the nursing program at Auburn University, I have had various encounters with clinical prevention and population health skills.
 During my first and second semester, I was involved in a program called Tiger Chat.
 During this program, we were tasked with educating school age children in a rural environment about the importance of hygiene, healthy diet, and exercise.
 Being tasked with this ensured that we not only learned the information for ourselves but understood it on a level in which we could communicate it’s importance to others.
-Preventative education plays a vital role in a registered nurse’s day to day life, as each patient in the hospital is
+Preventative education plays a vital role in a registered nurse’s day to day life, as each patient in the hospital is uniquely sick, and requires some form of ongoing education.

 Diversity Skills